Portland Japanese Garden: Tsubo-niwa

-The smallest of the organization’s garden spaces, the tsubo-niwa is an example of a small courtyard garden and features a Japanese maple surrounded by a small bed of moss.
+The smallest of the organization's garden spaces, the tsubo-niwa is an example of a small courtyard garden and features a Japanese maple surrounded by a small bed of moss.

 Entry Garden

 The Entry Garden is what guests to Portland Japanese Garden pass through after purchasing admission at its Calvin and Mayho Tanabe Welcome Center.
 While designed to be aesthetically pleasing, it also helps serve the purpose of slowing the speed of which water comes down the hillside, a necessary touch after installing a granite courtyard and multiple buildings on the hilltop.

-The Entry Garden at Portland Japanese Garden as seen in 2024.